SanityLinux/Base/README.md

 Legacy will not be updated, however https://github.com/RainbowHackerHorse/Pur-Linux-Base/ is where my (Rainbow's) contributions are developed before being merged into the upstream Base repo.

 Other people may have forks.

+Q: How do I build the distro?

+A: Clone the branch you want to fiddle with and run purbuild.sh